-Just like any other packaged product, CBD oil has a shelf life; a window of time where it’s the most safe and effective to use.
-But when it comes to determining the shelf life, the answer is not that easy.
-How long CBD oil – or any cannabis concentrate for that matter – will last depends on a number of factors.
+Like any other packaged product, CBD oil has a shelf life, a window of time where the product is at its safest and most effective.
+However, it is sometimes challenging to determine this shelf life.
+How long CBD oil, or any cannabis product, lasts depends on several factors.
 These can range from the quality and classification of the starting material to the packaging and storage of the final product.

 Taking proper care of your CBD products will help to preserve their cannabinoid content, as well as the quality of their other natural constituents.
 Whether it’s pure oil, liquid concentrate, or capsules, it’s important to protect your product from exposure to elements like heat, extreme cold, and humidity to preserve the natural botanical properties.

 Storing CBD oil products properly and with care will help maintain their freshness and improve their shelf life.
 However, the brand or type of CBD product you get will also affect the length of time it remains useful.
 This article looks into the shelf life of CBD oil and provides storage tips.

 Yes.
 When you purchase any CBD product, you should see an expiration date.
 However, this date is not a definitive guide as to when you should stop using it.
 Storing CBD oil properly plays a big part in determining whether you can use it after the expiry date.

 The biggest enemies of storage include light, heat, and air.
 We explore their likely effects on your products a little later on.
 First, let’s outline a few other important factors: